Advertise here

 Spark Plug Maintenance

-Compared to the vehicles I grew up with, the amount of ignition maintenance that is required on today's vehicles is almost non-existent in comparison to the engines from the 1960's.
+Compared to the vehicles I grew up with, the amount of ignition maintenance that is required on today’s vehicles is almost non-existent in comparison to the engines from the 1960’s.
 Setting the points, making sure the condenser was good, and chalking up the timing marks so you could see them in the timing light was a very common weekend task.
-With today's engine computer mostly running the show, we are mostly left with throwing in some spark plugs every now and then and maybe even a rotor cap with wires once in a while.
-I don't remember when I last used a timing light....oh well, engine computers are our friends (just keep tell yourself that).
+With today’s engine computer mostly running the show, we are mostly left with throwing in some spark plugs every now and then and maybe even a rotor cap with wires once in a while.
+I don’t remember when I last used a timing light….oh well, engine computers are our friends (just keep telling yourself that).

 The items required for a typical spark plug change are pretty straight forward.
-You'll need a 6 pack of new spark plugs (or a 4 pack for you cylinder challenged owners), a 5/8" spark plug socket, a 3/8" ratchet and extension, and a wire feeler gauge.
+You’ll need a 6 pack of new spark plugs (or a 4 pack for you cylinder challenged owners), a 5/8″ spark plug socket, a 3/8″ ratchet and extension, and a wire feeler gauge.

-One thing you might find handy for this project, and for just about any other one for that matter, is a set of "wobble" extensions for your ratchet.
-I used one about 12" long for all of the spark plugs except the one in the back cylinder (against the fire wall).
-That one got the 6" version.
-The "wobble" extension allows the socket to wobble back and forth a bit, as can be seen in the above photo....note how the socket and extension are not aligned with each other.
+One thing you might find handy for this project, and for just about any other one for that matter, is a set of “wobble” extensions for your ratchet.
+I used one about 12″ long for all of the spark plugs except the one in the back cylinder (against the fire wall).
+That one got the 6″ version.
+The “wobble” extension allows the socket to wobble back and forth a bit, as can be seen in the above photo….note how the socket and extension are not aligned with each other.
 By doing this, it eliminates the requirement of having everything lined up nice and straight.
-This can be a blessing in a cramped engine compartment where you can't always get a straight on shot at the spark plug.
+This can be a blessing in a cramped engine compartment where you can’t always get a straight on shot at the spark plug.

 The one thing I have constantly been told, ever since buying my TJ, is that it is nearly impossible to get the #1 plug wire off of the spark plug (assuming you have an A/C compressor under the hood).
 I was ready for this one, having heard horror stories about peeled knuckles, bloody fingers, and even worse things happening to those who braved ol' #1.
 Well, I'm here to tell you that a medium sized pair of common pliers, carefully grasping the spark plug boot, will remove it in about 5 seconds with minimal effort.
 I'm still not sure what all the hoo-haa is about, but I sure spanked that boot, no doubt about it!